vivshaw/zettel/pages/measurement system capability.md

+---
-tags:: stats, spc, measurement systems analysis
+tags: stats, spc, measurement systems analysis
+---

 - we would hope that:
 	- the variability from the measurement system erro isn't a significant portion of the process specs, _or_ of the [[natural tolerance]]